Claken/Piscine_Flutter/README.md

 # What I gained from the project

-With this project, I learn the basics of Dart and Flutter to build mobile applications
+With this project, I learn the basics of Dart and Flutter to build mobile applications.

 # Prerequisites